 The cube wars suck

 A warren of grey half walls is a soul sucking way to spend the best years of your life.
 Stale air, co-workers straight out of the sitcoms, no exercise, no mental stimulation – you really are just like a rat in the maze, pushing the red button for more cheese.
-The cubical existence is ruining your life, stifling your dreams, locking you into a hopeless future, and actually damaging your career potential.
+The cubical existence could be ruining your life, stifling your dreams, locking you into a hopeless future, and actually damaging your career potential.

 Yes, you read that right, damaging your career potential.
 How can spending the best forty hours of every week in an environment that stifles creativity ever create the kind of visionary who changes the world or does something spectacular in the business sector?
 It can’t.
 You must escape the cubes and stretch your wings in the real world!